Getting Started with E2P Simulator

 How to use E2P Simulator

 E2P Simulator is designed to be intuitive and interactive.
-You can explore different scenarios by adjusting parameters like effect sizes, measurement reliability, base rates, and decision threshold, and immediately see how these changes impact predictive performance through various visualizations and metrics.
+You can explore different scenarios by adjusting effect sizes, measurement reliability, base rates, and decision threshold, and immediately see how these changes impact predictive performance through various visualizations and metrics.
 Still, in this section we will highlight and clarify some of the key features and assumptions of the simulator.

 Binary vs. Continuous Outcomes